-As of March 31, 2003, our pro forma net tangible book value, after giving effect to the pro forma transactions was a deficit of \$(17.9) million or \$(0.09) per share of common stock.
+As of March 31, 2003, our pro forma net tangible book value, after giving effect to the pro forma transactions was a deficit of \$(18.0) million or \$(0.09) per share of common stock.
 Pro forma net tangible book value per share represents the amount of our pro forma assets, less our pro forma intangible assets, net, reduced by the amount of our pro forma liabilities and divided by the actual number of shares of common stock outstanding as of March 31, 2003.
 Dilution in as adjusted pro forma net tangible book value per share represents the difference between the amount per share paid by purchasers of our Class A common stock in this offering and the pro forma net tangible book value per share immediately following this offering.
-Assuming an offering price of \$9.65 per share, which was the closing sale price of our Class A common stock on July 25, 2003, after giving effect to the application of the estimated net proceeds from the sale of the 12.4 million shares of Class A common stock offered pursuant to this prospectus supplement, our as adjusted pro forma net tangible book value as of that date would have been \$96.4 million or \$0.46 per share.
-This represents an immediate increase in the pro forma net tangible book value of \$0.55 per share to existing stockholders and an immediate dilution in pro forma net tangible book value of \$9.19 per share to new investors purchasing shares.
+With an offering price of \$8.89 per share, after giving effect to the application of the estimated net proceeds from the sale of the 12.4 million shares of Class A common stock offered pursuant to this prospectus supplement, our as adjusted pro forma net tangible book value as of that date would have been \$86.8 million or \$0.42 per share.
+This represents an immediate increase in the pro forma net tangible book value of \$0.51 per share to existing stockholders and an immediate dilution in pro forma net tangible book value of \$8.47 per share to new investors purchasing shares.